rorymckinley/are_we_there_yet/README.md

 crunchy goodness that is RSpec 2.x.
 Metrics are tracked per file and per example in a SQLite3 database.
 The location of the database is passed through as a parameter when running the specs

 AWTY only logs data, so you are currently required to handroll any reporting functionality.
+There is also, currently no data output to STDOUT when spec runs with this formatter.

 ## Usage